xvrx/carrazy/README.md

 3. open mongodb, create a database 'carrazy'

-5. navigate to project directory and run :
+5. in cmd, navigate to project directory and run :
 ```bash
 npm start
 ```